 A: Students can’t necessarily rely on a college weighing test scores heavily, so there should be a greater focus on consistent high performance and planning in high school in several areas:

-- AB and IP classes: take as many as possible.
+- AP and IB classes: Take as many as possible.

-- Better extracurriculars: dedication to a few will help a student stand out (it’s about quality, not quantity).
+- Better extracurriculars: Dedication to a few will help students stand out (it’s about quality, not quantity).

 Students also need to personalize their college applications more and write higher-quality essays to make their commitment to a college’s core values more transparent.
-And remember that a four-year college or university isn’t the right path for every student: be open to learning experiences like community college, technical or vocational programs, apprenticeships, boot camps, and other opportunities.
+And remember that a four-year college or university isn’t the right path for every student; be open to learning experiences like community college, technical or vocational programs, apprenticeships, boot camps, and other opportunities as well.

-Learn more about standardized tests in our Test Prep section.
+Learn more about the SAT, ACT, test-optional schools, and more in our Test Prep section.